J0shCIbad/CPSC240-x86AssemblyHW/FloatingPointHeron (240 HW 5)/README.txt

 	Run: ./triangle.out

 Warnings:
-	* The module circle.asm contains PIC non-compliant code.
-	* The assembler outputs a non-compliant object file.
-	* The C compiler is directed to create a non-compliant object file.
-	* The linker received a parameter telling the linker to expect non-compliant object files, and to output a non-compliant executable.
-	* The program runs successfully.

-	Main warnings:
+	New Warnings:
+	* Program checks input if it forms a valid triangle using Triangle Inequality Theorem (that any 2 side lengths summed is greater than the 3rd).
+If this condition is not met the input is considered invalid.

+	* Upon entering an invalid side length, the program dumps all inputs and prompts the user for all three side lengths once more.

+	* Upon entering three valid side lengths that do not form a valid triangle (under Triangle Inequality Theorem) the program also dumps the inputs and prompts the user for all three side lengths another time.

+	Repeating Warnings:
 	* Error checking on inputs utilizes scanf functionality.
 The program will continually prompt the user for a valid input until one is given.
 When an invalid input is given, scanf first tries to truncate the input or convert it to a double.
-An integer input is accepted and converted to its corresponding floating point value.
-An invalid input such as "TEN" can not be understood and is completely rejected, however, "1.0kfv", "1.asv", and "1oif" are all accepted as 1.0 since scanf will truncate the invalid portion of the input.
+		* An integer input is accepted and converted to its corresponding floating point value.
+		* An invalid input such as "TEN" can not be understood and is completely rejected.
+		* The inputs "1.0kfv", "1.asv", and "1oif" are all accepted as 1.0 since scanf will
+		truncate the invalid portion of the input.

 	* The printed floating point does not show all digits.
 However, the hexadecimal reflects the full value of the number.
 The decimal output shows less precision than its hexadecimal counterpart.

+	* The module circle.asm contains PIC non-compliant code.
+	* The assembler outputs a non-compliant object file.
+	* The C compiler is directed to create a non-compliant object file.
+	* The linker received a parameter telling the linker to expect non-compliant object files, and to output a non-compliant executable.
+	* The program runs successfully on Ubuntu 20.04, gcc v9.3.0